Illinois Annual Report

 Your report is due before the first day of your company’s anniversary month.
 For example, if you originally formed an Illinois LLC on May 16th, the last day to file your report would be April 30th each year.

-Also, an annual report notice will be sent to your registered agent each year.
-When we’re your Illinois registered agent, we’ll send you notification that your annual report is available for filing, and give you the option to file it yourself or have us file it for you.
+The state will send an annual report notice to your registered agent each year.
+When you have us as your registered agent, we upload the notice and send you a reminder that your annual report is available for filing.

 2. Calculate Your Franchise Tax |